Sunday February 22, 2015

 The species ranges from northern Argentina up through south and central America to Mexico.
 There is then an otter-free arid zone between it and the North American River Otter.

-Red List Category DD (Data Deficient) Population trend decreasing
+Red List Category DD Near Threatened, Decreasing

 The species seems to be widespread, and its range does not seem to have changed, but there is no data available about population size, composition or distribution, so changes cannot be determined.